Conditions to Provable System-Wide Optimal Coordination of Connected and Automated Vehicles: Introduction

 \subsection{Organization of the paper}

 The remainder of the paper is organized as follows.
 In Section II, we introduce the problem formulation and present the unconstrained case.
 In Section III, we discuss different aspects of the state and control constrained formulation in detail.
 In Section IV, we provide the closed-form analytical solution of the constrained optimal control problem.
 In Section V, we evaluate the effectiveness of the proposed approach in a simulation environment.
-Finally, we draw conclusions and discuss next steps in Section VI.
+Finally, we draw concluding remarks and discuss potential directions for future research in Section VI.